 No one knows exactly when stay-at-home orders will be lifted and you should not try to wait out a problem that negatively affects your parent-child bond.
 Assistance from a knowledgeable family law mediator will help you save time as you and your former partner work toward solutions that make the COVID-19 crisis a little easier to bear.

-Solutions Divorce Mediation in Melville serves Long Island parents seeking to resolve child custody issues and other family law matters.
+Solutions Divorce Mediation in Dix Hills serves Long Island parents seeking to resolve child custody issues and other family law matters.
 Please call 1.631.683.8172 or contact us online for a free telephone consultation.